Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 retransmissions can be inserted, and the overhead represents the available margin.
 There is an empiric calculation that defines the interval, in microseconds, between two packets to give a certain bitrate.
-It's a function of the average packet payload (which includes video, audio, etc.) and the configured maximum bandwidth (MAX_BW).
+It is a function of the average packet payload (which includes video, audio, etc.) and the configured maximum bandwidth (MAX_BW).
 See {{default-liveCC}} for details.